lvv121/lvv121/README.md

 ## 👋 Hi, I’m Mateusz
-- 🕵️‍ I’m interested in technology, programming, addictive serials and good games.
+- 🕵️‍ I’m interested in technology, programming and good games.
-- ⚙ Learning **.NET, React, Python and Java**.
+- ⚙ Learning **Python**.
-- 🎓 I’m currently studying at Nicolaus Copernicus University in Toruń.
+- 🎓 I’m currently studying at Vistula University in Warsaw.
-- 👀 Currently looking for a job and something interesting to collaborate.
+- 👀 Currently looking for something interesting to collaborate.
 - 📫 How to reach me -> maticzar5@gmail.com.